-The second declaration that if a majority in the North wish for Irish unity that the British government will facilitate and legislate for it.
-This is a clear statement by the British Government that it has no interest of its own either strategic or otherwise on remaining in Ireland.
+The second declaration is that if a majority in the North wish for Irish unity that the British Government will facilitate and legisernment will facilitate and legis-late for it.
+This is a clear state-ment by the British Government that it has no interest of its own, either strategic or otherwise, in remaining in Ireland.
 It is a declaration that Irish unity is a matter for Irish people, for these who want it persuading those who don't.
 It is a clear challenge to all who really believe in the common name of Irishman to do what has never been done, to enter a sustained period of persuasion, of breaking down of barriers.
-To seek to do so by bullets is an approach not alone of cowardice but one that reveals an almost total lack of self-confidence.
+To saek to do so he bullets in the least to do so he bullets in the common name of Irishman to do what has never been done to the least to do so he bullets in the common name of Irishman to do what has never been done, to enter a sustained to do what has never been done, to enter a sustained to do what has never been done, to enter a sustained to do what has never been done, to enter a sustained to do what has never been done, to enter a sustained to do what has never been done, to enter a sustained to be a sustained to do what has never been done, to enter a sustained to be a sustained to do what has never been done to be a sustained to seek to do so by bullets is an approach not alone of cowardice but one that reveals an almost total lack of self-confidence.

-The process involved is not one that any Northern Protestant need fear if he or she enter the process with self confidence.
+The process involved is not one that any Northern Protestant need fear if he or she enters the process with self-confidence.
 They must be part of the process, part of the building.
-That emerges must have their hallmark too, must respect and cater for the diversity of the Irish people.
-In the second half of the twentieth century what is the alternative?
+What emerges must have their hallmark too and must respect and cater for the diversity of the Irish people.
+In the second half of the twentieth century, what is the alternative?

 The harsh truth is that we will be sharing the same piece of earth for a long time to come.
 We can live together or we can live apart.
 Living apart has not been very pleasant and has brought out the worst in us all.
 Living together and growing together will be painful and difficult.
 There will be many hiccups, many setbacks but the goal is worth achieving and it will take time.
-Is there another way?
+Is there another